 - (1) The address for each person is c/o Vuzix Corporation, 75 Town Centre Drive, Rochester, NY 14623. - (2) We have determined beneficial ownership in accordance with the rules of the SEC.
 These rules generally attribute beneficial ownership of securities to persons who possess sole or shared voting power or investment power with respect to those securities.
 In addition, the rules include shares of common stock issuable pursuant to the exercise of stock options or warrants, or the conversion of convertible promissory notes, that are either immediately exercisable or convertible, or that will become exercisable within 60 days after the date of this proxy statement.
-These shares are deemed to be outstanding and beneficially owned by the person holding those options, warrants or convertible promissory notes for the purpose of computing the percentage ownership of that person, but they are not treated as outstanding for the purpose of computing the percentage ownership of any other person. - (3) The percentage of shares beneficially owned is based on 263,600,274 shares of our common stock issued and outstanding as of April 29, 2010. - (4) Includes 1,691,308 shares issuable upon exercise of options granted under our 2007 option plan. - (5) Includes (i) 232,589 shares issuable upon exercise of options granted under our 2007 option plan and (ii) 50,000 shares issuable upon exercise of warrants to purchase common stock. - (6) Includes (i) 225,000 shares issuable upon exercise of options granted under our 2009 option plan and (ii) 75,000 shares issuable upon exercise of warrants to purchase common stock. - (7) Represents shares issuable upon exercise of options granted under our 2009 option plan. - (8) Includes 174,256 shares issuable upon exercise of options granted under our 2007 option plan.
+These shares are deemed to be outstanding and beneficially owned by the person holding those options, warrants or convertible promissory notes for the purpose of computing the percentage ownership of that person, but they are not treated as outstanding for the purpose of computing the percentage ownership of any other person. - (3) The percentage of shares beneficially owned is based on 263,600,274 shares of our common stock issued and outstanding as of April 29, 2011. - (4) Includes shares held by the Travers Family Trust, and (i) 1,705,058 shares issuable to Mr. Travers and his son upon exercise of options granted under our 2007 option plan and (ii) 3,730,429 shares issuable to Mr. Travers upon the conversion of amounts owed for deferred compensation and accrued interest. - (5) Includes shares held by Mr. Russell's son and (i) 278,423 shares issuable upon exercise of options granted under our 2007 option plan and (ii) 50,000 shares issuable to Mr. Russell's son upon exercise of warrants to purchase common stock, and (iii) 1,237,449 shares issuable to Mr. Russell upon the conversion of amounts owed for deferred compensation and accrued interest. - (6) Includes shares held by Mr. Lee's wife and daughter and (i) 375,000 shares issuable upon exercise of options granted under our 2009 option plan and (ii) 75,000 shares issuable to Mr. Lee, his wife and daughter upon exercise of warrants to purchase common stock. - (7) Represents shares issuable upon exercise of options granted under our 2009 option plan. - (8) Represents convertible debt and warrants issued to LC Capital Master Fund, Ltd. for which Mr. Conway has shared voting power.

-(9) Includes (i) 2,998,153 shares issuable upon exercise of options granted under our 2007 option plan and (ii) 125,000 shares issuable upon exercise of warrants to purchase common stock.
+- (9) Includes 174,256 shares issuable upon exercise of options granted under our 2007 option plan. - (10) Includes (i) 3,657,737 shares issuable upon exercise of options granted under our 2007 and 2009 option plans and (ii) 52,645,206 shares issuable upon exercise of warrants to purchase common stock and conversion of term debt.